core-wg/oscore/draft-ietf-core-object-security.md

 As an alternative to caching R2, the server could generate R2 in such a way that it can be sent (in response #1) and verified (at reception of request #2) as the value of R2 it had generated.
 Such a procedure MUST NOT lead to the server accepting replayed request #2 messages.
 One construction is that the server generates a secret random HMAC key K_HMAC at reboot for each set of static security context parameters.
 Steps below refer to {{master-secret-multiple}}:

-* In step 2, the server generates R2 = S2 \|\| HMAC(K_HMAC, S2) where S2 is an 8 bytes random byte string, and the HMAC is truncated to 8 bytes.
+* In step 2, the server generates R2 = S2 \|\| HMAC(K_HMAC, S2) where S2 is an 8 bytes long random byte string, and the HMAC is truncated to 8 bytes.
 Neither R2, S2 nor the derived first and second security contexts need to be cached.

 * In step 4, instead of verifying that R2 coincides with the cached value, the server looks up the associated K_HMAC and verifies the truncated HMAC, and the processing continues accordingly depending on verification success or failure.
 In case of success, the associated K_HMAC is given a new random value.
 (The latter corresponds to removing the cached value of R2 in step 4 of {{master-secret-multiple}}, and makes the server reject replays of request #2.)